MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdmsec/index.md

 ## -description

-This header header exposes security routines for kernel-mode  drivers.
+This header exposes security routines for kernel-mode  drivers.
 They are used to create the device object with a security descriptor.
 Do not use the functions in this header directly, instead use:

 - [**IoCreateDeviceSecure**]()